blade-lang/nyssa/README.md

 # nyssa
-A friendly package manager for the Blade programming language
+Nyssa is a friendly package manager for the Blade programming language.